lagerratrobe/docker_recipes/RSConnect_Docker/README.md

-Installing RStudio Connect With Dropbox
+Installing RStudio Connect With Docker
 ---------------------------------------

 Instructions for getting Connect running in a local Docker container that meets the  the following requirements: